CLayer-dev/docs/docs/getting-started/set-up-wallet.md

 - **Mobile Wallets** (Trust Wallet, Rainbow, Coinbase Wallet, etc.)

 :::warning Hardware Wallet Limitation
-**Ledger hardware wallets are NOT supported** on Circle Layer at this time.
-Please use software wallets like MetaMask for Circle Layer testnet access.
+**Ledger hardware wallets are NOT supported** on Core Layer at this time.
+Please use software wallets like MetaMask for Core Layer testnet access.
 :::

 ### Wallet Compatibility Details